antoine-frot/ezlapack/README.md

 ## ezmatmul
 **Purpose:**
-Generic interface for lapack matrice multiplication `gemm`
+Generic interface for LAPACK matrice multiplication `gemm`
 i.e. performs `C := alpha*op( A )*op( B ) + beta*C`
 where `alpha` and `beta` are scalars, `A`, `B` and `C` are matrices, and
 `op( X )` is one of `op( X ) = X` or `op( X ) = X**T` or `op( X ) = X**H`.